lancaster-coder1991/nc-news/README.md

 ## Running the app

+This app is hosted live on Netlify [here](https://george-scott-news.netlify.app/).
+If you would instead like to run the application locally, follow the instructions below.

 Clone this repo to a local directory, ensuring that you have [Node.js](https://nodejs.org/en/download/) installed.
 Navigate to the nc-news-app directory and run the following commands in the terminal (in the order shown).
 These will first install the required dependencies for the application, and then open the app in a browser.

 `npm i`